This article contains frequently asked questions about using Lync audio sound (voice) and video.

 How can I add my numbers to my contact card?

 Add phone numbers to your contact card so that people know how to reach you by phone.
-The numbers on your contact card are visible to your Skype for Business (Lync) contacts based on the privacy relationship you have with them.
+The numbers on your contact card are visible to your Lync contacts based on the privacy relationship you have with them.
 For details about who sees what, see Control access to your presence information in Lync.

-In the Skype for Business (Lync) main window, click the Options button, and then click Phones.
+In the Lync main window, click the Options button, and then click Phones.

 Under My phone numbers, click a box, and type your number.
 Use only the digits 0123456789 and no parentheses or hyphens.
 When adding international numbers, type the + sign and then the country code followed by the local number.

 Select the boxes next to the number(s) that you want to show on your contact card.